 I wish they’d all use a variation of this “believe it or not” alternative, slightly paraphrased “actual” voicemail message that goes something like this:

 “Thanks for your call.
-I’m really too busy to process all the calls I get, but when I can find someone, they go through them and give me the ones I should return.
+I’m really too busy to process all the calls I get, but when I find someone to help me, they’ll go through them and give me the ones I should return.
 If yours isn’t among them, I’m sure she screwed up because you, above all, I really want to talk to.
 But then, with this process I have, I’m not sure when I’ll ever get your message, but please keep trying ….”

 Here are a few more favorites: